Call-for-Code/Solution-Starter-Kit-Communication-2020/starter-kit/node-red/README.md

 - Learn about Node-RED (local and on IBM Cloud)
 - Explore the node-red-node-watson Node-RED nodes
 - Import / Deploy the Watson Assistant example
-- Build a Call for Code COVID Crisis Communications Chatbot solution
+- Build a Call for Code COVID Crisis Communications voice enabled Chatbot solution

 ## Prerequisites